 Ms. Yamashita.
 We entered into an employment offer letter agreement with Ms. Yamashita for full-time services in March 2014 setting forth the terms of her employment.
-Pursuant to the agreement, Ms. Yamashita was entitled to an initial annual base salary of \$230,000, which was increased to \$235,000 in August 2015, a target annual discretionary bonus equal to 50% of her annual base salary in the event that sufficient revenue was generated and the grant of 150,000 PSUs that vest over a four year period subject to Ms. Yamashita's continued service with us.
+Pursuant to the agreement, Ms. Yamashita was entitled to an initial annual base salary of \$230,000, which was increased to \$235,000 in August 2015, a target annual discretionary bonus equal to 50% of her annual base salary in the event that sufficient revenue was generated and the grant of 43,478 PSUs that vest over a four year period subject to Ms. Yamashita's continued service with us.
 Ms. Yamashita is currently employed by and performing services for us on a full-time basis.
 Ms. Yamashita is employed by us on an at-will basis.
-Her employment offer letter agreement does not have a specified term and her employment may be terminated by us or Ms. Yamashita at any time, with or without cause.
-Ms. Yamashita is not entitled to any additional compensation or benefits under her employment offer letter agreement upon termination of her employment or a change of control.
+Her employment offer letter agreement does not have a specified term and her employment may be terminated by us or Ms. Yamashita is not entitled to any additional compensation or benefits under her employment offer letter agreement upon termination of her employment or a change of control.
 Ms. Yamashita's PSUs were cancelled in December 2015, and she was awarded a grant of RSUs pursuant to the terms of the 2015 Plan.